 (c) In Patanjali’s Yoga Sutras, he encourages yogis to go beyond their external practices of the first five limbs of yoga (Bahiranga Sadhana) and develop their Antaranga Sadhana) whih works to transform the mind itself.
 It is said that these practices will change the chitta or fluctuations of the mind permanently.
 They also strengthen the positive habits of the mind by excluding distractions.

-Vinyasa Yoga – As an approach to Hatha Yoga – Teaching Methodology & Lineage
+Vinyasa Yoga – As an approach to Yoga – Teaching Methodology & Lineage

 The majority of yoga classes taught in our studios follow this method of teaching which is firmly rooted in the teaching lineage of Professor Tirumalai Krishnamacharya who is known worldwide as the father of modern yoga.
 He revolutionised Yoga in the 20th Century and made it accessible to everyone.
-His students, including Indra Devi, Pattabhi Jois, BKS Iyengar, Srivatsa Ramaswami and Krishnamacharya’s son TKV Desikachar, testify to his life’s work and to the breadth of teachings that he stood for.
+His students, including Indra Devi, Pattabhi Jois, BKS Iyengar, Srivatsa Ramaswami and Krishnamacharya’s sons TKV Desikachar & T.K.
+Sribhashyam testify to his life’s work and to the breadth of teachings that he stood for.
 They underline his position as one of the most significant Yoga masters, teachers and therapists of the modern era.

 The Vinyasa teaching methodology draws from aspects of all the teachings of the main students (mentioned above) of Krishnamacharya – from the attention to alignment of Iyengar Yoga, the rhythm and flow of Ashtanga Yoga, the intelligent sequencing of Vinyasa Krama and the therapeutic approach and application of yoga as a therapy of Vini Yoga.
 The common thread between all of these approaches to teaching classical yoga is the attention to the breath.
 We believe firmly through our experience as dedicated students of yoga – as well as teachers – that this teaching approach is a well rounded and beneficial one to all of the students who attend our classes.

 The word Vinyasa when broken down means variation (vi) within the specified (ni) parameters (aasa).
-More simply put Vinyasa can mean “breath connected movement” or “placement” and the Sanskrit word Yoga means to “yoke” or “unite”.
+More simply put Vinyasa can mean “breath connected movement” or “placement” and the Sanskrit word Yoga means to “yoke” or “unite” – it also means “mental peace” depending on which root word of yoga one interprets its meaning from.

 Vinyasa Yoga classes focus on linking Yoga Asana (postures), Pranayama (mastery of the vayus/pranic lifeforce winds through breath cultivation) and Pratayahara (withdrawal of the senses), three of the eight limbs of classical Yoga and part of the Bahiranga Sadhana to bring the mind and body into unity which eventually prepares the practitioner for the internal meditative practices of the Antaranga Sadhana.